An Effective Incident Runbook Template

 This section has three main goals:

-- Help the incident responder discern what is happening, such that it can be mitigated.
+1. Help the incident responder discern what is happening so that it can be mitigated.

 An incident responder may know the impact on external customers before they know the root cause, and this is okay!
 Stakeholders should always be notified as soon as information is available.